Topological modes and spectral flows in inhomogeneous PT-symmetric continuous media: Summary

-In conclusion, we studied topological edge modes and spectral flows in non-Hermitian inhomogeneous continuous media that are PT-symmetric and asymptotically Hermitian.
-For these media, if the asymptotic symbol $H_{0}$ supports a Weyl point of two-fold degeneracy, then the non-Hermitian operator $\mathcal{H}$ of system admits topological edge modes with real frequency, as characterized by a spectral flow near the Weyl point.
-The spectral-flow index of the modes is determined by $H_{0}.$ As an application of the general theory developed, we identified a topological edge mode called topological Alfv\'{e}n-sound wave in the non-Hermitian Hall MHD model.
+We studied topological edge modes and spectral flows in non-Hermitian inhomogeneous continuous media that are PT-symmetric and asymptotically Hermitian.
+For these media, if the asymptotic symbol $H_{0}$ supports a Weyl point of two-fold degeneracy, then the non-Hermitian operator $\mathcal{H}$ of the system admits topological edge modes with real eigenfrequencies, as characterized by a spectral flow near the Weyl point.
+In other words, with the protection of PT-symmetry, the spectral flow induced by a Weyl point in the Hermitian bulk is robust against non-Hermitian perturbation at the interface in classical continuous media.
+As an application of the general theory developed, we identified a topological edge mode called topological Alfv\'{e}n-sound wave using the non-Hermitian Hall MHD model.
 The analysis reported in this paper could be applied to search for topological modes in a wide range of non-Hermitian PT-symmetric inhomogeneous continuous media in fluids and plasmas.